Summer: the season of vitality and the Fire element

 The Fire element organs

-Each organ associated with the Fire element has its own set of functions and dysfunction in Chinese Medicine.
+Each organ associated with the Fire element has its functions and dysfunction in Chinese Medicine.

 The Pericardium is the heart protector.
 In Western anatomy, it is the membrane surrounding the Heart.
-This organ also has a similar function of housing the mind, as the Heart does.
-When the Pericardium is balanced the person can set boundaries with humans and situations.
+This organ also has a similar function of housing the mind, like the Heart.
+When the Pericardium is balanced, the person can set boundaries with humans and situations.
 The person can distinguish between healthy and unhealthy love in relationships.
-A dysfunctional Pericardium will have trouble saying no, will have codependent thoughts and behaviors, and difficulty setting boundaries.
+A dysfunctional Pericardium will have trouble saying no, have codependent thoughts and behaviors, and have difficulty setting boundaries.

-The Small Intestine receives our food and drink from the Stomach and helps separate the "clear from the turbid".
-In other words, this is where absorption of our nutrients takes place and the remaining waste will continue to the Large intestine, just like in Western medicine.
-The Small Intestine does this not just for our food, but also for our emotions.
-A balanced Small Intestine will be able to determine which relationships and situations should be turned into something more meaningful and which should be processed and let go of.
+The Small Intestine receives our food and drink from the Stomach and helps separate the "clear from the turbid."
+In other words, this is where absorption of our nutrients takes place, and the remaining waste will continue to the Large intestine, just like in Western medicine.
+The Small Intestine does this not just for our food but also for our emotions.
+A balanced Small Intestine will determine which relationships and situations should be turned into something more meaningful and which should be processed and let go of.
 It also helps us distinguish right from wrong.
 When the Small Intestine is out of balance, there will be anxiety around making decisions of the heart.

 The Triple Heater is not an organ in Western medicine.
-Instead, it can be described as an area of the torso including the chest, solar plexus, and abdomen.
-In Chinese medicine, it functions as a great waterway shuttling fluids and energy throughout the body.
+Instead, it can be described as an area of the torso, including the chest, solar plexus, and abdomen.
+In Chinese medicine, it is a great waterway shuttling fluids and energy throughout the body.
 It also controls the excretion of fluids from the body.
 Emotionally, it provides warmth and help to the rest of the world without feeling overextended.
-When the Triple Heater is unbalanced there can be problems with sweating, urination, or digestive fluids.
-There can be trouble knowing where to appropriately put our energy in relationships.
-This can look like codependency - being overly identified with another person's needs.
+When the Triple Heater is unbalanced, there can be problems with sweating, urination, or digestive fluids.
+There can be trouble knowing where to put our energy in relationships appropriately.
+This can look like codependency - overly identifying with another person's needs.
 This can also look like burnout from overextending, being too helpful, or too busy.

 So how do you nourish the organs of the Fire element this summer?

 Get acupuncture.
-Weekly acupuncture visits can help balance the energy of all of these organs when you are experiencing any of the symptoms of dysfunction.
-There are specific points on each organ's channel that can activate the energy of the Fire element.
+Weekly acupuncture visits can help balance the energy of all of these organs when experiencing dysfunction symptoms.
+There are specific points on each organ's channel that can activate the Fire element's energy.

 Eat cooling, bitter foods.
-Since the temperature is very hot this time of year, a lot of our energy is expended through activity.
-Our bodies do not want to use up more energy to digest heavy foods.
+Since the temperature is scorching this time of year, much of our energy is expended through activity.
+Our bodies do not want to consume more energy to digest heavy foods.
 Instead, this is the time of year to eat lighter and less food.
 Try cooling, fresh foods such as salads, smoothies, fruits, cucumbers, tofu, sprouts, pork, chicken eggs, pumpkin seeds, mung beans, millet, pearl barley, white rice, & wheat.
 Also, bitter foods, such as endive, escarole, spinach, kale, broccoli rabe, and Swiss chard, have a cleansing quality that can help the physical heart and any deposits in the arteries.

 Drink lots of water.
-The sun and heat pull tons of moisture from our pores, so it is important to rehydrate.
+The sun and heat pull tons of moisture from our pores, so rehydration is essential.
 Drink 8-10 8 oz glasses of water a day.

 Exercise.
-This is beneficial for our cardiovascular system and helps detoxify our bodies from toxins when we sweat.
-Start slowly with brisk walking to just break a sweat.
+This benefits our cardiovascular system and helps detoxify our bodies from toxins when we sweat.
+Start slowly with brisk walking to break a sweat.
 Try to do this 5 times a week for 30 minutes a day.

 Hiring a coach or therapist.
-So much of the Fire element dysfunction has to do with our minds, thought patterns, and emotions.
-Therefore, it is important to hire a professional coach or therapist to gain awareness and work through some of these disordered patterns of thinking and behaviors.
+So much of the Fire element dysfunction concerns our minds, thought patterns, and emotions.
+Therefore, hiring a professional coach or therapist is essential to gain awareness and work through some of these disordered thinking patterns and behaviors.

 Calming the body & mind.
-Since we are of the "Information Age", we tend to have mental hyperactivity and overstimulation ALL of the time.
-This can deplete the energy of the heart and lock us into an activated state in our nervous system.
-It is important to offset this activated body and mind by finding some calming time.
+Since we are in the "Information Age," we tend to have mental hyperactivity and overstimulation ALL of the time.
+This can deplete the heart's energy and lock us into an activated state in our nervous system.
+It is essential to offset this activated body and mind by finding some calming time.
 This prevents us from experiencing burnout.
-Some somatic or body-calming practices include: breathwork, restorative yoga, qi gong, or tai chi, and getting good quality sleep.
-Some mind-calming practices include: meditation, journaling, turning off screens in the evening time, sipping a cup of warm tea, getting outside in nature, and getting good quality sleep.
-Notice how sleep is in both categories, so if you aren't sleeping well, this can be affecting so much of your health.
+Some somatic or body-calming practices include breathwork, restorative yoga, qi gong, tai chi, and good quality sleep.
+Mind-calming practices include meditation, journaling, turning off screens in the evening, sipping a cup of warm tea, getting outside in nature, and getting good quality sleep.
+Notice how rest is in both categories, so if you aren't sleeping well, this can affect your health.
 I know slowing down can be extremely challenging, but if we sit with the discomfort and make it a practice, we will be surprised at what we can learn about ourselves in the moments of stillness.

 Have fun!
 Engage your Fire element by sharing your warmth with others and participating in experiences that bring you joy this summer.